farirpgs/fari-games/public/documents/fari-games/charge-srd.md

 > An easy way to customize Charge is by changing the default `details` of the characters.
 > They are a simple yet effective way to reinforce what is narratively important in your setting.
 >
-> Are the PCs parts of noble houses ?
-Or are they magically imbued with certain types of powers ?
+> Are the PCs parts of noble houses?
+Or are they magically imbued with certain types of powers?
 > Define `details` around those concepts to support important aspects of the game.
 >
 > You can aim to have around `2-5 details`.